-R01: Implementing Scalable, PAtient-centered Team-based Care for Adults with Type 2 Diabetes and Health Disparities (iPATH)
+R01: Implementing Scalable, PAtient-centered Team-based Care for Adults With Type 2 Diabetes (iPATH)

-R01: Implementing Scalable, PAtient-centered Team-based Care for Adults with Type 2 Diabetes and Health Disparities (iPATH)
+R01: Implementing Scalable, PAtient-centered Team-based Care for Adults With Type 2 Diabetes (iPATH)

 News and Interviews